 SWOT was developed in the 1960s based on a Stanford University study of Fortune 500 companies which found a 35 percent discrepancy between the objective and what was executed.
 The main cause was that employees did not know the reasoning and foundation behind projects.
 Other studies by the Standish Group over decades have shown that about 70% of IT projects fail.
 I would bet that along with lack of stakeholder buy-in a poor SWOT contributed to the failure.

-A good SWOT is not a checklist item or a chance to remind everyone about the issues they discuss over lunch.
+A SWOT is not an item to be checked off the list in strategic planning.
 The SWOT should drive action and should have individuals responsible for each action.
-Everyone who is part of the project should know the SWOT and its foundation.